 Watching God Work

-The first MRI was the same week as his second doctor appointment.
-My husband had stopped driving and was totally willing to let me drive him to his appointments (if you know my husband, you know this is a big deal).
+The first MRI was the same week as that second doctor appointment.
+My husband no longer drove; he willingly let me drive him to his appointments.
+(If you know my husband, you know this is a big deal!)

 The following week the neurologist called.
 They had a cancellation on Wednesday — could we come in?
 Yes!

-After checking him over, the neurologist ordered more blood tests and another MRI (both cervical and thoracic).
+After checking him over, the neurologist ordered more blood tests and another MRI (cervical and thoracic this time).

 Thanks to another cancellation, the MRI was done that same day.

-Five weeks after the first fall (and there were a few falls) he was diagnosed with Guillain-Barré Syndrome.
+Five weeks after the first fall (and there were more falls) he was diagnosed with Guillain-Barré Syndrome.
 Two days later our insurance approved the treatments (another miracle) and the infusion center called us to get started that day.